 How is COVID-19 transmitted?

 During its studies of the virus in China, the WHO discovered that the most common place that human-to-human transmission occurred was in the home.
-More detailed studies are still ongoing, but the WHO estimates that household transmission rates range from 3 to 10 percent, meaning if someone in your home is infected with COVID-19, it’s more likely that you will be too.
+American studies also reflect this trend, with household transmission rates ranging from 5 to 30 percent.
+That means if someone in your home is infected with COVID-19, it’s more likely that you will be too.

 How to prevent the spread of COVID-19